cerner/fhir.cerner.com/content/millennium/r4/foundation/security/provenance.md

 ## Overview

-The Provenance resource tracks the source of external data, and is used to assess the trustworthiness and reliability of a resource.
+The Provenance resource tracks the source of external information and is used to assess the trustworthiness and reliability of a resource.
 Sources can be an organization author or organization transmitter.
-Target references a Resource and ID which this Provenance entry is related to.
-Entities are Continuity of Care Documents (CCDs) generated through the `DocumentReference` resource.
+The target references a resource and ID that this Provenance entry is related to.
+Entities are Continuity of Care Documents (CCDs) generated through the DocumentReference resource.

-The following [HL7® FHIR® US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} Profiles are supported by this resource:
+This resource supports the following [HL7 FHIR US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} profiles:

 * [US Core Provenance Profile](https://hl7.org/fhir/us/core/STU4/StructureDefinition-us-core-provenance.html){:target="_blank"}